UniversalDependencies/UD_Polish-PUD/README.md

 # Changelog

+* 2023-11-15 v2.13
+  * Introducing fixes and improvements on the global scale across all annotation layers.
 * 2022-05-15 v2.10
   * Restored the sentence ids that are used in all PUD treebanks.
 * 2019-11-15 v2.5